Find The Ally You Need With A Board-Certified Family Law Attorney

 Child custody and child support are the most difficult issues for most divorcing parents.
 These child-centered issues raise questions about what kind of parenting your kids deserve.

-Our lawyer at Tortora Family Law has built a career helping people in Raleigh and The Triangle who are facing divorce and family law challenges.
-For issues of child support and custody, attorney Carrie Tortora uses her understanding of North Carolina law and her detail-oriented service.
+Our child support and custody lawyer at Tortora Family Law has built a career helping people in Raleigh and The Triangle who are facing divorce and family law challenges.
+Child support and custody attorney Carrie Tortora uses her understanding of North Carolina law and her detail-oriented service.
 She provides the information her clients need to make informed decisions.

 The Best Interests Of The Child